pro10zac/Click-The-Cookie-1.1.2/README.md

 - Click the cookie for points.
 - Spend points on upgrades and backgrounds.
-- Very basic screen and interface.
+- Very basic screen and interface, not fully user-friendly.
 - Change cookie sound in the pause menu.

 ## Technical Info